Since people keep asking about my results on such tests, and because my position has been misrepresented (e.g. by Les Temps).

 So dead center.

-Pew Research has a UC-centric test, Political Typology Quiz, 17 items, 1 dimensional output:
+Pew Research has a US-centric test, Political Typology Quiz, 17 items, 1 dimensional output:

 This overwhelmingly Republican group holds conservative attitudes across a wide range of issues, especially in their support for smaller government.
 Core Conservatives are deeply skeptical of the social safety net and favor lower tax rates on corporations and high-income individuals.
 While they are divided on whether immigrants do more to strengthen or burden the country, Core Conservatives offer far more positive views of immigrants than do Country First Conservatives.
 Core Conservatives are relatively upbeat about national conditions and a majority says that the United States “stands above” all other nations in the world.